OuluLinux/Mona/README.md

 # Mona

-This is a fork of Mona neural network library.
+This is a fork of [the Mona neural network library](https://mona.codeplex.com/).
 In this fork, Mona is converted to use U++ conventions and library.
 Also examples are converted.

 The conversion is currently progressing, and it has following examples ready: